4o4R/gymnasticonV2/README.md

 ## More info

-Read the development notes [here](https://ptx2.net/posts/unbricking-a-bike-with-a-raspberry-pi).
+For detailed development notes and technical background, see the [original project documentation about unbricking a bike with a Raspberry Pi](https://ptx2.net/posts/unbricking-a-bike-with-a-raspberry-pi).